-The United States and Morocco have a Bilateral Investment Treaty (BIT), which entered into force in 1991 and was superceded by the FTA.
-The FTA updates the legal framework for U.S. investors operating in Morocco.
-All forms of investment will be protected under the FTA, such as enterprises, debt, concessions, contracts, and intellectual property.
-The FTA removes certain restrictions and prohibits the imposition of other restrictions on U.S. investors, such as requirements to buy Moroccan, rather than U.S., inputs for goods manufactured in Morocco.
+The United States and Morocco negotiated a Bilateral Investment Treaty (BIT), which entered into force in 1991.
+The BIT was largely superseded by the FTA, which updates the legal framework for U.S. investors operating in Morocco.
+All forms of investment are protected under the FTA, such as enterprises, debt, concessions, contracts, and intellectual property.
+The FTA removes certain restrictions and prohibits the imposition of other restrictions on U.S. investors, such as requirements to buy Moroccan (rather than non-Moroccan) inputs for goods manufactured in Morocco.